orbitalchicken/Roadmap/README.md

 MATE
 ----
 	OK - gparted is missing
+	OK - Remove mate-user-share?
+In Control Center, Shared Folders and User Share seem to duplicate and don't work well together.
+I have noticed that Shared Folders (from the Control Centre) will not save any shares I add.
 	mintmenu: https://github.com/linuxmint/mintmenu/pull/89
+		Mint menu is uncklickable when using compiz.
+It will open through mouse click and shortcut, but clicking on an entry in the menu will just close the menu without any action.
+		Using composition “When clicked”, the mintmenu feels like it is behind the panel.
+On the other hand the window of the panel indicators is above the panel.
-	caja-dropbox depends on dropbox, which is missing in repository When you open Banshee, and close the window, a notification is shown beyond borders of desktop.
-You can see only top left corner of notification.
+	mintmenu: Multiple Menu Entries – The menu has two entries for gnome-disk, libreoffice draw, and mate-volume-control in the ‘All’ category.
+This will appear when you first log into the system, but will disappear if you search through the menu and then look in the ‘All’ category caja-dropbox depends on dropbox, which is missing in repository When you open Banshee, and close the window, a notification is shown beyond borders of desktop.
+You can see only top left corner of notification. remove ugly minimize effect "org.mate.interface enable-animations"
+	mint-meta-mate package still depends on mate-doc-utils, which has been replaced by yelp-tools in MATE 1.8.

 KDE
 ---